 – MIT Sloan Management Review

-Ideally, calculations are also transparent and easy to adjust as needed.
-We live in a world where the algorithms on which decisions are based are too often hidden from view.
+Calculations also need to be transparent and easy to adjust.
+We live in a world where algorithms on which decisions are based are often hidden from view.
 Metrics which are transparent are more trustworthy and much more practical.

 Many of us will be familiar with the move to low-code and no-code development platforms, which offer a visual step-by-step, drag-and-drop way for businesses to build apps.

-Even more will have seen block-based coding platforms: kids are learning to assemble and tweak instructions for a game or animation using apps such as “Scratch” from MIT (even if most of them use this knowledge to hack games to avoid losing “lives” – endless fun!)
+Kids are even learning to assemble and tweak instructions for a game or animation using block-based coding such as “Scratch” from MIT.
+(Even if most of them use this knowledge to hack games to avoid losing “lives” – endless fun!)

 For architects and business leaders who need to set up quantitative analytics to build an understanding of their chosen enterprise metrics, algorithms can be used to do the heavy lifting of both business and technical analysis.

-ABACUS now offers a no-code Visual Algorithm Composer: a block-based workflow which allows EAs to assemble calculations from across their data and architectures and to tailor their analytics as they map out scenario options.
+ABACUS offers a no-code Visual Algorithm Composer.
+This provides a block-based workflow which EAs use to assemble calculations from across their data and architectures and to tailor their analytics as they map out scenario options.